-The rate applicable to public benefit organisation properties as listed in item 1(welfare and humanitarian), item 2(health care) and item 4(education and development) of part 1 of the ninth schedule to the Income Tax Act only will be calculated on a ratio of 1: 0.25 to residential properties, in line with Regulation Gazette No. 33016 of March 2010.
-The rate takes into account the contributions that PBOS make to the community i.
-Welfare institutions used entirely for the benefit of the institution and/or to charitable purposes within the municipality.
-The welfare organisation must be registered in terms of the National Welfare Act, 1978 (Act 100 of 1978).
+The rate applicable to public benefit organisation properties as listed in item 1(welfare and humanitarian), item 2(health care) and item 4(education and development) of part 1 of the ninth schedule to the Income Tax Act, No. 58 of 1962 only will be calculated on a ratio of 1: 0.25 to residential properties, in line with Regulation Gazette No. 33016 of March 2010.
+The rate takes into account the contributions that PBOS make to the community.